Loy6410/ios16-tweaks/README.md

 - Ambre - JunesiPhone
 - Felicity Pro - Havoc
 - Lollipop - Havoc
+- Viola - Havoc
 # Tweaks not working currently
 - Nexus (Havoc) - sends you to safe mode
+- Prysm - sends you to safe mode
 - MilkyWay4 (Akusio repo) - theres no option 3D touch menu to open the app as a window
 - VolVibes (Havoc) - doesn't work and crashes settings when trying to open its preferences
 - Juice (SparkDev) - it seems that after you link your patreon account, the licence doesnt take effect. (someone could still test it tho and let me know)